abdidarmawan007/istio-gateway-redirect-https/README.md

-# istio-gateway-redirect-https
-istio gateway with redirect http to https
+## istio gateway with redirect http to https